 At the 2019 Florida workshop, she will be teaching on time management for writers.

 Erik Deckers is the owner and President of Pro Blog Service, a content marketing agency.

-At the 2019 Florida workshop, Erik will be teaching, and he is also critiquing manuscripts as an add-on element for attendees.
+At the 2019 Florida workshop, Erik will be teaching on social media & author branding, and he is also critiquing manuscripts as an add-on element for attendees.